Paul E. Patton: Education reform

 The passage of his higher education reforms led to Patton becoming the chairman of the Southern Regional Education Board from 1997 to 1998.
-In 1999 he was chosen chairman of the Education Commission of the States.
-Other educational organizations then sought Patton's leadership; he chaired the National Education Goals Panel and was chosen by the U.S. Secretary of Education to lead a commission to study the high-school senior year.
+In 1999, he was chosen chairman of the Education Commission of the States.
+Other educational organizations, then, sought Patton's leadership; he chaired the National Education Goals Panel and was chosen by the U.S. Secretary of Education to lead a commission to study the high-school senior year.

 In the 1998 legislative session, the state enjoyed a $200 million budget surplus.
 Patton was able to distribute this surplus to legislative allies, giving him substantial leverage for his proposals.
 As one legislative leader opined, "Money buys a lot of silence."
 Legislators were also reluctant to oppose the administration for fear that Patton would be re-elected in 1999.
 Consequently, Patton was able to gain approval of a very ambitious legislative agenda in 1998, including tougher criminal laws, improved economic development, reform for Medicaid, and further reform of the higher-education system.
-Patton also used some of the budget surplus to provide computers for public classrooms; because of Patton's commitment to education, Kentucky was the first state in the nation to have every public school classroom wired to the Internet.
+Patton also used some of the budget surplus to provide computers for public classrooms.
+Because of Patton's commitment to education, Kentucky was the first state in the nation to have every public school classroom wired to the Internet.
 Once this was accomplished, Patton charged his education secretary, Ed Ford, with developing the Kentucky Virtual High School, a system of distance education that would allow students in smaller high schools in Kentucky to have access to courses in foreign languages and other subjects offered only at larger high schools.
-The virtual high school was brought online in January 2000.
+The virtual high school was brought online m, in January 2000.

 The last plank in Patton's education platform was the improvement of adult education.
 This issue allowed him to work with a political foe, Republican senator David L. Williams, who had been pushing for additional resources for adult education since 1997.
 In 1998, Patton personally chaired a task force on adult education, and 18 months later, the task force's recommendations were incorporated into a bill sponsored by Williams.
-The bill, which increased and equalized funding and tied continuing funds to successful performance by individual adult-education programs, passed both houses of the General Assembly unanimously.
+The bill, which increased and equalized funding and tied continuing funds to successful performance by individual adult-education programs, passed both houses of the General Assembly, unanimously.
 By 2003, the number of adults completing their GED rose by 17 percent, and the number of GED recipients who matriculated to college rose from 13 percent to 18 percent.